danieldrave/grandslam-archive/README.md

 ```

 ## Future Development
 I will continue to run the server collection after every grandslam result to keep the database accurate.
 I will monitor ESPN for markup changes.
+I will continue to enhance the app, when time allows!

 ## Top Tips
 Add the website as a shortcut on phone's home screen to access the client quickly.
 Otherwise, the client can be viewed at [https://danieldrave.github.io/grandslam-archive/client/](https://danieldrave.github.io/grandslam-archive/client/)